Auggie Smith: Recordings

 Smith's first comedy album/DVD, 2003's Cult Following, was recorded in Portland.
 The album received heavy airplay on XM and Sirius satellite radio.

 Smith's second album, 2011's Smell the Thunder, was recorded between 2007 and 2011 at gigs in Kansas City, Boise, and Dayton, Ohio.
 The website Comedy Reviews wrote positively about Smell the Thunder, praising Smith's sense of comic pacing and calling him "a fun comedian, very likable," who becomes "so fired up by the inanity that is modern existence, and so tired of the mixed messages that permeate pop culture, he works himself into a red-hot frenzy."
 Comedy Reviews also named Smell the Thunder in its list of the best comedy albums of 2011.
 Laughspin reviewer John Delery called Smell the Thunder "derisive, incisive and clever" and compared Smith's "devilishly wicked comic voice" favorably with Lewis Black.

 Smith is signed to Minneapolis comedy label Stand Up!
 Records.
-In 2023, Stand Up! released his third album, Taste The Lightning, as well as re-releases of Smell the Thunder and Cult Folllowing.
+In 2023, Stand Up! released his third album, Taste The Lightning, as well as re-releases of Smell the Thunder and Cult Following.
 The album cover for Taste The Lightning was created by Spanish fantasy painter Maren.